Biden’s COVID plan is simple. Trump could have done it and saved more than 130,000 lives.

 It’s about time.
 Earlier this week, New York Times columnist Ezra Klein called Biden’s plan “maddeningly obvious.”
 Indeed, the measures that he suggests reflect the basic tenets of good public health policy.
 It is tempting to wonder what would have happened if the Trump administration had followed these well established guidelines.
 How would the last year have been different?
 Where would we be now?
 We decided to put the question to a few experts from our Pandemic-Proofing America series.
 Here are their answers.

 Perry Halkitis, epidemiologist and dean of the Rutgers University School of Public Health: The lack of respect for science and the complete disregard of the mitigation strategies to control COVID resulted in unnecessary deaths.
-It was estimated that if 95 percent of people consistently work masks, 130,000 lives could be saved between November 2020 and March 2021.
+It was estimated that if 95 percent of people consistently wore masks, 130,000 lives could be saved between November 2020 and March 2021.
 Instead, we will be at 500,000 deaths by March.
-If we had sound

-and political leadership and truth last year, we could have cut total deaths in half.
+If we had sound political leadership and truth last year, we could have cut total deaths in half.
 If the Trump administration had a sound national vaccination program, we would have utilized most, not a third, of our doses.
 Instead, lack of coordination left the states with the burden that they do not have the resources to implement.
 We also would have enough uptake [of vaccines] to achieve herd immunity by June.

 Gregg Gonsalves, assistant professor at Yale School of Public Health and an associate professor at Yale Law School: President Biden’s executive orders on the federal COVID response are exactly what we should have expected a year ago from President Trump.
 These initial actions are driven by solid, mainstream public health thinking, which Democratic and Republican Administrations in the past would have enacted if faced with the crisis that befell us in 2020.
 That is the tragedy of this moment: If President Trump had just followed this path last January we would have had fewer cases, fewer deaths.
 President Trump would have had bipartisan support, scientists and public health experts would have been rushing in to help, had he simply done the right thing.
 Instead, he fully, deliberately tossed aside much of this pandemic playbook, for reasons I’ll never quite understand, bringing death and devastation to our country month after month.